-X The lower than anticipated revenues are related to delays with Morningside Legacy project noted above in "O".
-Once this is taken into account, the variance is \$ threshold.
+x The lower than anticipated revenues are related to delays with Morningside Legacy project noted above in "O".
+Once this is taken into account, the variance is \$427k and 10%, which is within the acceptable threshold.
 Y The lower than anticipated revenues are related to the new Administrative Office noted above in "P".
-Once this is taken into account, the variance is \$1.3M and
+Once this is taken into account, the variance is \$1.3M and 6%, which is within the acceptable threshold.